 If you are familiar with Docker and Kubernetes, you already know almost everything that you need to know to deploy experiments on EdgeNet.
 If not, you can rely on the wealth of documentation and tutorials already available for these technologies online.
 This page describes the basic steps required to run an experiment on EdgeNet, with attention to the few EdgeNet-specific features: user registration, user namespaces and selective deployments.

 We welcome bona fide researchers and instructors whose work will benefit from a global testbed that is open to the Internet.
 Its value lies in its distributed vantage points rather than in raw compute power.
 Kindly review the Acceptable Use Policy for more details.

 To run experiments on EdgeNet, you need an account that you can obtain for free by signing up on the landing app (the web console is under construction):

 Please provide an institutional e-mail address.
-EdgeNet administrators will verify the information that you provide and, if all checks out, send you your kubeconfig file or access the Kubernetes dashboard via the landing app, at which point you can start using the system.
+EdgeNet administrators will verify the information that you provide and, if all checks out, you can download your kubeconfig file or access the Kubernetes dashboard via the landing app, at which point you can start using the system.

 If you work as part of a team that has not yet signed up, please start by registering an account for your team leader (with their agreement, of course).
 Once that person is approved by the EdgeNet administrators, they will be able to authorize accounts for all those for whom they are prepared to take responsibiity.
 The team leader does not need to be familiar with Docker or Kubernetes; they can perform all authorizations via the web console, and they can delegate authorization responsibility to a team member.